-Many Americans know the Hatfields and McCoys were families that didn't like each other, but just how bad was the animosity?
+Many Americans know the Hatfields and McCoys infamously didn't like each other, but just how bad was the animosity between these two families on the West Virginia-Kentucky border?

 In December 1864, Asa Harmon McCoy left the Union Army and returned to his home in Kentucky.
 Just 13 days later, he was dead, murdered by a group of pro-Confederate guerrillas led by a man named Jim Vance.
 Vance was the cousin of “Devil” Anse Hatfield, head of the prominent Hatfield family from neighboring West Virginia, and the murder he committed would turn out to be the start of one of the most famous blood feuds in history between the Hatfields and McCoys.

 Anse vowed revenge for the shooting, so Anse and his cousin Jim organized attacks on Union soldiers in the Pike County Guards like McCoy.
 While there was no proof linking Anse to McCoy’s death, it seems likely that he was involved.